 The table below outlines key features of the 2024 financial year LTVR for the Executives.
-Refer to page 127 for treatment of LTVR on cessation of employment.
+Refer to page 36 for treatment of LTVR on cessation of employment.

 Features Approach Purpose Varies remuneration outcomes in line with longer-term performance achievement, with a focus on relative shareholder returns to support sustainable shareholder value over time.
-Participants CEO, Group Executives and CEO ASB Opportunity The maximum face value of LTVR that can be granted for the Executives is 70% of fixed remuneration (FR).
-The minimum potential outcome is zero.
-Performance period Subject to relative Total Shareholder Return (TSR) performance over four years from 1 July 2023 to 30 June 2027.
+Participants CEO, Group Executives and d CEO ASB Opportunity The maximum face value o remuneration (FR).
+The min s is 70% of fixed Performance period Subject to relative Total Shareholder Return (TSR) performance over four years from 1 July 2023 to 30 June 2027.
 Holding period CEO: performance rights that vest after performance testing (vested performance rights) will be exercised into ordinary CBA shares, which remain subject to a further two-year holding period (to 30 June 2029).
-Group Executives: vested performance rights will be exercised into ordinary CBA shares, which remain subject to a further one-year holding period (to 30 June 2028).
-CEO ASB: performance rights remain subject to a further one-year holding period (to 30 June 2028).
-Performance measures 50% measured against a general ASX peer group. and weightings • 50% measured against a financial services peer group.
+Group Executives: vested which remain subject to a CEO ASB: performance r (to 30 June 2028). · • • - Performance measures and weightings 50% measured against a general ASX peer group.50% measured against a financial services peer group.
 Instrument Performance rights - each right entitles the participant to receive one CBA share, subject to vesting conditions.
-Maximum face value The number of performance rights granted to Executives is calculated as follows: allocation approach FR\$ (at time of grant) x 70% ÷ Share price \$ = Number of performance rights The share price used was the volume weighted average closing price of CBA's ordinary shares over the five trading days up to and including 1 July 2023 (\$99.19).
-Dividends and/or dividend equivalents Performance rights do not receive dividends (or dividend equivalent payments) in relation to the performance period.
-CEO and Group Executives: Restricted Shares subject to the holding period have rights to dividends paid during the holding period.
-CEO ASB: For every Performance Right retained during the Holding Period (following performance testing), the CEO ASB will be entitled to receive a payment equal to dividends paid by CBA (not including the value of franking credits).
-Board discretion The Board has discretion to determine that some or all of the unvested awards will lapse in certain circumstances (malus) or apply clawback (repayments) to vested LTVR awards, including where, in the opinion of the Board: Vesting is not justified or supportable, having regard to the Executive's performance and/or conduct, the performance of the business unit or function (as relevant having regard to the participant's accountability or role), or overall Group performance.
-A significant failure of financial or non-financial risk management, breach of accountability, fitness and propriety or compliance obligations.
-Vesting will impact on the financial soundness of the Group or a member of the Group.
-The Group is required or entitled to reclaim remuneration or reduce an Executive's remuneration outcome under law, regulation or Group policy.
-A significant unexpected or unintended consequence or outcome has occurred which impact the Group, including where original expected performance outcomes have not been realised.
+Maximum face value allocation approach The number of performance rights granted to Executives is calculated as follows: anocation approach FR \$ (at time of grant) 70% ÷ Share price \$ (no discount applied) = Number of performance rights The share price used was to CBA s ordinary shares Dividends and/or dividend equivalents Performance rights do not to the performance period. · or di vidend equivalent pay mer nts) in relation CEO and Group Executives to dividends paid during th sub ject to the holding pe riod have rights CEO ASB: For every Perfor performance testing), the opaid by CBA (not including CEO ASB will be en titled l to receive a paymen Board discretion The Board has discretion to in certain circumstances (n including where, in the opin nalus) or apply claw • Vesting is not justified or conduct, the performanc participant's accountabili e of the business ur nit or function (as relevant A significant failure of fin fitness and propriety or c isk management, brea ach of accountability, Vesting will impact on the The Group is required or e remuneration outcome up Exe ecutive's A significant unexpected the Group, including whe or unintended cons equ ence or outcome has